rafid29mehda/IELTS-Study-Bot/Writing/Task 2 Template.md

 # Body Paragraph Templates

+## One of the primary drivers behind the trend of ------- is the increasing pressure to achieve ..... and ......

+**Example 1:** One of the primary drivers behind the trend of extended working hours is the increasing pressure to achieve higher levels of productivity and meet demanding targets in today's competitive global economy.

 ## Template 1
 **One of the main arguments in favor of ........ is that ......... .**